spraakbanken/korp-frontend-sb/test/testcases.md

 **About-view layout**

 - Go to Korp
-- Click the cog wheel and open the About-view
+- Click the right upper MENU-button and open the About-view
 - **Check that everything looks OK, no overflow errors or weird scrolls**

 **Disabling "in order"**